MentIin/MetaInno/README.md

 <a id="usage"></a>
 ## Usage
-To access Metapolis, visit the [Itch.io page](https://innopians.itch.io/metapolis) (password: inno), launch the browser-based game, and navigate using WASD (interact with Space/E).
-For issues, contact @DirectX_11.
+To access Metapolis, visit the [Itch.io page](https://innopians.itch.io/metapolis) (password: inno), launch the browser-based game, and navigate using WASD (interact with Space/E, use R to change the form).
+For issues, contact @DirectX_11 in Telegram.
 There is a possibility that the server is off or malfunctioning (since we use free VM), contact us if so.

 ## Installation/Deployment
 1. Clone the latest version of repository